raguay/ModalFileManager-NWjs/README.md

 - Reloading extensions without relaunching
 - Add more file views for the Extra Panel
 - Multiple windows
-- Create an icon for the program
-- Create a proper macOS application
 - Get Windows working
 - Get Linux tested and working
 - Get audio listening in the Extras Panel.